Desgue/Veeam_Python_Developer_Test/README.md

     All methods are only performed in root level of the source and replica folders, thats why there is a recursive call to the synchronize method in the search_child_folders method.

-    @method add_missing_in_backup: Search for files and folders not present in backup but present in source and copy it to backup
+    @method add_missing_in_replica: Search for files and folders not present in replica but present in source and copy it to replica
-    @method remove_extra_in_backup: Search for files and folders not present in source but present in backup and remove it from backup
+    @method remove_extra_in_replica: Search for files and folders not present in source but present in replica and remove it from replica
-    @method sync_changed_files: Search for files that have been changed and sync it to backup
+    @method sync_changed_files: Search for files that have been changed and sync it to replica
-    @method search_child_folders: Recursively search common folders between source and backup
+    @method search_child_folders: Recursively search common folders between source and replica
     @method synchronize: Main method to synchronize the source and replica folders

     """
 ```
 This class implements 4 methods that satisfies the requirements for the challenge.

-1. add_missing_in_backup
+1. add_missing_in_replica
     - Checks the source_only list for files or folders that are only present in the source folder and copies them to the replica folder.

-2. remove_extra_in_backup
+2. remove_extra_in_replica
     - Checks the replica_only list for files or folders that are not present in the source and remove them from the replica folder.

 3. sync_changed_files